Adventure Travel Photography Gear We Use To Take Stunning Photos

 4. Camera Case

-There are so many options when it comes to camera cases.
+There are many options when it comes to camera cases.
 Because we have a lot of hiking bags we already love, we elected not to reinvent the wheel with a new bag.
-So, we purchased a small camera case that would fit into one of our many existing hiking bags.
+So, we purchased a small camera case that would fit into one of our existing hiking bags.

 We stow our camera in a GoScope Alpha Pro Case.